OctopusDeploy/blog/blog/2023-05/alternative-kubernetes-dashboards/index.md

 ![](scope2.png "width=500")
 ![](scope3.png "width=500")

 Of more interest is Weave Scope’s ability to capture how the pods are communicating with each other.
-This insight is not something other dashboards I tested here provide.
+This insight is not provided by other dashboards I tested here.

 ![](scope4.png "width=500")